 What is the CE Mark and Why is it Used?

 CE marking indicates that a product has been assessed by the manufacturer and deemed to meet EU (European Union) directives as applicable for that product.
-Examples are the Electrical Safety (Low-Voltage Directive or LVD), Electromagnetic Compatibility (EMC) and Machinery directives.
+Examples include Electrical Safety (Low-Voltage Directive or LVD 2014/35/EU), Electromagnetic Compatibility (EMC Directive (2014/30/EU) and the Machinery Directive (2006/42/EC).

 The CE mark is required for electrical and electronic products manufactured anywhere in the world that will be sold in the European market.